Icinga/icinga2/doc/01-about.md

 ## What is Icinga 2?  <a id="what-is-icinga2"></a>

-Icinga 2 is an open source monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
+Icinga 2 is an open source monitoring system which checks the availability of your network resources, notifies users of outages and generates performance data for reporting.

 Scalable and extensible, Icinga 2 can monitor large, complex environments across